vorce/lagun/README.md

 - Add support for remaining parameter types: body, query
 - Remove hardcoded host and basePath for requests :-1:
+- Show schema types for body parameters (ugh)
+- Show response model for http responses
+- Show headers for http responses
 - Some tests would be fun and useful
+- Show version of Lagun somewhere on the page (bottom?)